nsidc/NSIDC-Data-Access-Notebook/README.md

 `localhost:8888/?token=2d72e03269b59636d9e31937fcb324f5bdfd0c645a6eba3f`

 7. You will be brought to the Jupyter Lab interface running through the Docker container.
 The left side of the interface displays your local directory structure.
-Navigate to the `notebooks` folder of the `NSIDC-Data-Access-Notebook` repository folder and click on the `NSIDC DAAC Customize and Access Data Tutorial.ipynb` file.
+Navigate to the `notebooks` folder of the `NSIDC-Data-Access-Notebook` repository folder and click on the `Customize and Access NSIDC Data.ipynb` file.
 You can now interact with the notebook to explore and access data.

 ## On Windows